tstack/lnav/docs/source/formats.rst

     :kind: The type of data that was captured **string**, **integer**, **float**, **json**, **quoted**.
-    :collate: The collation function for this value.
+    :collate: The name of the SQLite collation function for this value.
+      The standard SQLite collation functions can be used as well as the ones defined by lnav, as described in :ref:`collators`.
     :identifier: A boolean that indicates whether or not this field represents an identifier and should be syntax colored.
     :foreign-key: A boolean that indicates that this field is a key and should